m-ld/m-ld-gateway/doc/getting-started.md

 > I'm building a client-only browser or desktop app with **m-ld**.
 I want to offer secure backup of my users' data.

-On our cloud Gateway you can sign up for your own free account, and create domains which are backed-up there.
+On our cloud Gateway you can sign up for your own free account, and create domains which are backed up there.
 Your domains will be named like `≪name≫.≪account≫.gw.m-ld.org`, and you'll need an internet connection to create new domains and keep clones synchronised (although individual clones can work offline, as usual).
 For usage instructions see [named subdomains](named-subdomains.md).

 ---